warrenseine/onfido-sdk-ui/MANUAL_REGRESSION.md

    - browser should disregard the request for live document capture
    - browser should direct to the normal desktop flow options of cross device or document upload

+### 35. Check happy path flow for passports on mobile browsers on power saving mode

+(on private mode of: Android Google Chrome and iOS Safari browsers)

+1. Enable battery saving mode on your device settings
+2. Select `passport` document
+   - everything should be displayed properly and layout should not be broken
+3. Upload document
+   - everything should be displayed properly and layout should not be broken
+   - you should be able to take a photo without seeing any error
+4. Upload face photo
+   - everything should be displayed properly and layout should not be broken

 ## Non-functional

 ### 1. Check analytics tracking